A Fulton-Hansen theorem for almost homogeneous spaces

 \section{Abstract}

 We prove a generalization of the Fulton-Hansen connectedness theorem, where ${\mathbb P}^n$ is replaced by a normal variety on which an algebraic group acts with a dense orbit.

-The Fulton-Hansen theorem \cite{fultonH:a-connectedness-theorem} says that if $Y_1, Y_2$ are irreducible, projective varieties, $Y_i\to \p^n$ are finite morphisms and $\dim Y_1+\dim Y_2>\dim \p^n$, then $Y_1\times_{\p^n}Y_2$ is connected.
-As Catanese emphasized in the panoramic survey \cite{catanese:topological-methods-in-algebraic-geometry}, one should look at the topological side of every question in algebraic geometry.
+The product version of the Fulton-Hansen theorem \cite{fultonH:a-connectedness-theorem} says that if $Y_1, Y_2$ are irreducible, projective varieties, $Y_i\to \p^n$ are finite morphisms and $\dim Y_1+\dim Y_2>\dim \p^n$, then $Y_1\times_{\p^n}Y_2$ is connected.
+As Catanese emphasized both in the panoramic survey \cite{catanese:topological-methods-in-moduli-theory} and in the shorter version \cite{catanese:topological-methods-in-algebraic-geometry}, one should look at the topological side of every question in algebraic geometry.
 Thus one should view the Fulton-Hansen theorem as a generalization of Lefschetz's hyperplane section theorem for the fundamental group.
 In this form, the quasi-projective version says that if $Y_1, Y_2\subset \p^n$ are normal, irreducible, quasi-projective varieties, $p_i:Y_i\to \p^n$ are quasi-finite morphisms, and $\dim Y_1+\dim Y_2>\dim \p^n$, then